Jamal Khwaja

 The philosophical work of Khwaja has two facets: an analysis of the nature and causes of philosophical disagreement, and second, analysis of the religious dimension of life, with special reference to Islam.
 Jamal Khwaja's basic approach to philosophy and religion was irenic rather than polemical.

 Family background

 Khwaja was born on 12 August 1926 in Delhi, India in his maternal grandmother's house.
-His father Abdul Majeed Khwaja (1885–1962) was a prominent lawyer and educationist and was involved in the Indian Freedom Movement under the leadership of Mahatma Gandhi.
-His grandfather Khwaja Muhammad Yusuf (d.
-1902) was a prominent landowner and lawyer hailing from Aligarh (formerly known as Allygurh & Koil).
+His father Abdul Majeed Khwaja was a prominent lawyer and educationist and was involved in the Indian Freedom Movement.
+His mother was Begum Khursheed Khwaja.
+His paternal grandfather Khwaja Muhammad Yusuf was involved in the independence movement and maternal grandfather Mahomed Hameed Ullah Khan was a prominent judge.